Last Updated on September 17, 2024

 Organizations across different industries and sectors have their specified RPOs and RTOs, but calculating and determining them usually starts with understanding the cost of downtime.

 That’s why, RPO and RTO metrics will differ depending on the criticality of your data and IT systems.
 For example, applications that can be down for several hours without impacting your business can have longer RPO and RTO values, while client-facing services and applications, which can significantly impact your business, must have much shorter RTOs and RPOs.
+What’s more, it’s worth involving senior management in this process.
+Why?
+It is crucial for identifying mission-critical applications and assigning appropriate recovery objectives.

 How to determine your RTO and RPO?

 To start this process, build an inventory of systems and applications in use by your organization and categorize them into tiers based on their criticality levels.
 Depending on your business’s SLAs and the criticality of each application, the RPO and RTO metrics may be the same or different.
+Also, we need to mention that optimizing RTO, RPO is crucial for developing a disaster recovery plan that meets business needs and minimizes the risk of data loss and downtime.

 Determining appropriate RTOs and RPOs requires a thorough analysis of the organization’s critical services.
 High-priority services necessitate lower RTOs, as they must be restored swiftly to minimize business impact.
 On the other hand, less critical services may have higher RTOs, allowing for more leeway in the recovery process.